jayprophit/cs50-Python/Python Documentation.md

 # --SECTION 8--

 # Regular Expressions
-also known as a regexes.  is just a pattern in a code
+also known as a regex's.  is just a pattern in a code

 ## re
-which stands for regular expressions, is a library.  the library gives alot of capabilities to define, check for and even replace patterns and extract data from these patterns.
+which stands for regular expressions, is a library.  the library gives a lot of capabilities to define, check for and even replace patterns and extract data from these patterns.

 [official Python library](https://docs.python.org/3/library/re.html)